cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 # BluePine
 # Bluetooth Scanning Suite for the Hak5 WiFi Pineapple Pager
 To install/run, copy the "bt-bluepine" folder with "include" subfolder to the folder of your choice on the pager under payloads and run "BluePine".

 Ex. "/mmc/root/payloads/user/recon/bt-bluepine" would put "BluePine" under the "Recon" menu.

+On first run it will run through an automated install for dependency "evtest" which monitors the pagers input buttons for pausing/stopping infinite scans, and "GNU grep" for more efficient pattern matching.
+After dependencies are checked/installed, ringtones will be verified and copied if they do not exist.
+When dependencies and ringtones are met, you will reach the BluePine menu and these items will be checked silently each start of the app without being prompted again.

 # Menus